How Do Cash Back Credit Cards Work? Plus Our 9 Favorites

 |Business Owners||Ink Business Cash® Credit Card|

 You’ll get 1% when you make a purchase plus 1% when you pay your bill (as long as you pay at least the minimum due on time) adding up to a flat rate of 2% cash back — the highest around.
 Trust us: It doesn’t get any easier than this.

 With rotating 5% bonus categories and a cash back match at the end of your first year — essentially doubling what you earned — there’s no doubt you’ll stack some serious rewards with this card.
 The bonus categories need to be activated before they can be used, and are good for up to $1,500 in spending per quarter.

-It’s hard to beat 6% cash back at U.S. supermarkets and select streaming services, as well as 3% on gas — so, for most people, this card’s earnings will outstrip its $95 annual fee.
+It’s hard to beat 6% cash back at U.S. supermarkets (up to $6,000 spent per year) and select streaming services, as well as 3% at U.S. gas stations — so, for most people, this card’s earnings will outstrip its annual fee.

 Call this a dark horse, but it earns 3% on a slew of categories, including dining, travel, gas, and streaming (you’ll technically earn 3X points, but each point is always worth 1 cent — so it’s effectively 3% cash back).
 For no annual fee, that’s a pretty sweet deal.